Irresistible Gluten Free Monster Cookies – Chewy and Buttery

 Preheat the Oven to 350 degrees F.

-1. – Melt Butter in a saucepan and bring to room temperature.
+1. Melt butter in a saucepan and bring it to room temperature.
 For best results, melt butter slowly so as not to burn it.

 2. – Whisk cooled Butter, Eggs, Sugar, and Vanilla in a large mixing bowl until smooth.

-3. – Mix Gluten-Free Oats, Gluten-Free Flour, Salt, Cinnamon, and Baking Soda in a large bowl.
+3. – Mix Gluten-Free Oats, Gluten-Free Flour, Salt, and Baking Soda in a large bowl.

 4. – Combine Wet and Dry ingredients with a wooden spoon until well blended.